Our Verdict

 Common questions about this comparison

-What is the main difference in battery capacity between the two?
+What is the primary difference in battery capacity?

-The Anker 521 offers 256Wh, while the VTOMAN FlashSpeed 300 has 230Wh.
-This means the Anker provides a slightly longer runtime for your devices before needing a recharge, a key consideration for extended use.
+The Anker 521 has a capacity of 256Wh, while the VTOMAN FlashSpeed 300 has 230Wh.
+Anker offers slightly more power reserve for extended use.

 Explore Other Categories